anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 **(4) Cleanup**

+Here is a deeper look into each notebook:
 ### 1. Data Preparation

 This notebook takes an Amazon product dataset (amazon.csv) and filters it to extract relevant product and user data.
 It then writes the data back to DynamoDB and creates an interaction dataset.
 Finally, it saves these files to an Amazon S3 bucket.